- 1986

 Nickname

 Longhorns - The Texas Longhorns are among the nation's most iconic college sports teams.
-Their trademark burnt orange and white colors and “Hook 'em Horns” hand sign has become synonymous with collegiate athletics.
+Their trademark burnt orange and white colors and “Hook 'em Horns” hand sign have become synonymous with collegiate athletics.
 But where did this nickname come from?
 Let's take a look at the origins of this beloved team name!

 The Texas Longhorns first adopted their famous moniker in 1900 when they were still known as the Varsity Football Association.
 The association was made up mostly of alumni from the University of Texas who wanted to play football on campus but weren't eligible for varsity competition due to NCAA rules.
 They decided to call themselves "Longhorns" after seeing a herd of longhorn cattle near Austin, TX, that reminded them fondly about home state pride and heritage- something they could rally behind while playing football together on campus grounds!